buildingSMART/IFC4.3.x-development/docs/properties/c/CoefficientOfFriction.md

 CoefficientOfFriction
 =====================

-Coefficient of friction value for the fender
+Coefficient of friction value for the fender.